How to Create a Mobile App: A Complete Development Guide

 Once you have an understanding of your app’s market, it’s time to seek out feedback.
 You’ll benefit from collecting as much information as possible in the form of feedback.

-Get all the opinions you can and you will have far more accurate data to assess the feasibility of your project.
+Gather as many opinions as possible, and you will have far more accurate data to assess the feasibility of your project.

 Don’t look for empty compliments or a ‘yes man’.
 You need real, honest feedback.
 Give value to critical opinions and try to remain objective.
 Your ego does not belong in the feedback process.

-The more you learn, the better.
+The more you learn, the better you’ll become.
 As your success grows, your confidence will too.

 In effect, you will experience less emotional distress when your ideas are criticized, and your situational intelligence will rise.